jeremytammik/moniwonig/README.md

 question: how to handle links within the document? is that possible? maybe specify an id to jump to?

-for instance, in the section 'hauptaufgaben', i would like to make the entry 'ofen' jump to the 'ofenbauer' section. how? handle that using seoparate md documents for each internal link?
+for instance, in the section 'hauptaufgaben', i would like to make the entry 'ofen' jump to the 'ofenbauer' section. how? handle that using a separate md document for each internal link?